ueberdosis/hocuspocus/docs/src/docPages/installation/express.md

 ## Express

-To use hocuspocus with [Express](https://expressjs.com), you need to use the `express-ws` package that adds WebSocket endpoints to Express applications.
+To use Hocuspocus with [Express](https://expressjs.com), you need to use the `express-ws` package that adds WebSocket endpoints to Express applications.
 Then add a new WebSocket route and use hocuspocus' `handleConnection()` method to do the rest.

 ```typescript
 import express from 'express'